Green-Software-Foundation/sci-ai/SPEC.md

 ## 2. Scope

-This specification covers a broad spectrum of AI systems, including classical machine learning, generative AI, agentic AI, and other emerging or future AI paradigms, and is intended for use by organizations of all sizes.
+This specification covers a broad spectrum of AI systems, including classical machine learning, generative AI, and agentic AI, and is designed to support current and future developments in the field.

 ### 2.1 AI Paradigms (Foundational Approaches)
 - Machine Learning (ML)